The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Introduction

-Finally, we introduce a notion of radius of convergence for tropical solutions.
+Finally, we introduce a notion of radius of convergence for tropical solutions in the case of ODEs.
 We recall that the convergence of a power series with coefficients in a non-archimedean valued field is equivalent to the limit of the norms of the coefficients being 0.
-As the coefficients of a tropical solutions are tropical numbers, we can define a notion of convergence for such a tropical power series.
-Since the fundamental theorem above states the equality between the tropicalized solutions and the tropical ones, the following corollary follows: \begin{corA} The radius of convergence of the tropical solutions is equal to the radius of convergence of the classical solutions. \end{corA}
+As the coefficients of a tropical solution are tropical numbers, we can define a notion of convergence for such a tropical power series.
+Since Theorem \ref{theorem:fundamental-introduction} above states the equality between the tropicalized solutions and the tropical ones, as an important application it implies the following corollary: \begin{corA} For ODEs, if there is a tropical solution with radius of convergence $r$ then there exist a valued field extension $(L,v_L)$ of $(K,v_K)$ and a classical solution with coefficients in $L$ with radius of convergence $r$. \end{corA}